0xhawk/secret-oracle/README.md

 ## Check the behaviour from UI

 A user first encrypts the data to be stored from the UI using a key and stores the data in `simple_oracle`.
 After fetching the stored data, the user can access the raw data by decrypting the data with the key the user has.

+## DM me if you have any question

+Please feel free to reach out to me if you have questions.